SpencerAung/react-svg-flag/README.md

 # React SVG Flag
-A simple component implementing [flag-icon-css](https://www.npmjs.com/package/flag-icon-css) as a React Component
+A simple component implementing [flag-icon-css](https://www.npmjs.com/package/flag-icon-css) as a React Component by utilizing it's resources

 ## Useage
 Import with: